-George Lynch is in his third season at SMU (2014-15), his first as Director of Player Development.
+George Lynch is in his fourth season at SMU (2015-16), his second as Director of Player Development.
 He was the strength and conditioning coach in 2013-14 after serving as the assistant in 2012-13.
 He was named to the SMU staff by Head Coach Larry Brown on June 4, 2012.
 Lynch, a 12-year NBA veteran and NCAA Champion, played for the Philadelphia 76ers under Brown and helped them to the 2001 NBA Finals.

 Lynch spent the previous two years (2010-12) at UC-Irvine as strength and conditioning coach for basketball and an assistant athletics director for community relations.
 His previous collegiate work includes being a manager for SMU basketball during the 2006-07 season.